 Note: OpenCV must be installed to use this class!
-A Prebuilt opencv binary is available for the raspberry pi, but it doesn't take advantage of some performance-enhancements available to OpenCV.
-Use autopilot.setup. run\script opencv to compile OpenCV with these enhancements.
+A Prebuilt opency binary is available for the raspberry pi, but it doesn't take advantage of some performance-enhancements available to OpenCV.
+Use autopilot.setup.run_script opency to compile OpenCV with these enhancements.